-c-If all IRTs produced during resolution are free of BigSps: This means that neither Condition b) nor c) of Definition 1 were breached in the course of resolution in all Clause-Sets of all IRTs (their breach causes Nand rank 3 CN-splits respectively), i.e., all Clause-Sets in all subsequent IRTs (including the final one) were 1.o..
-Hence, the final one is an MSRT{s,o} as well.
-Note that this assertion is weaker than the one made in Lemma 3(d), generic enough to allow a broader understanding properties not only of GSPRA+ and SPR-like procedures, but also of SPR-unlike ones (for reasons stated in Section E-5).
+If all IRTs produced during cresolution are free of BigSps: This means that neither Condition b) nor c) of Definition 1 were breached in the course of resolution in all Clause-Sets of all IRTs (their breach causes Nand rank 3 CN-splits respectively), i.e., all Clause-Sets in all subsequent IRTs (including the final one) were l.o..
+Hence, the final one is an $MSRT{so}$ as well.
+Note that this assertion is weaker than the one made in Lemma 3(d), but generic enough to allow a understanding broader of properties not only of GSPRA+ and SPR-like procedures, but also of SPR-unlike ones (for reasons stated in Section E-5).